krish-dev-7/SocketMessenger/README.md

-# Quick Chat - Node.js
+# Socket Messenger - Node.js
 Node Js app that implements socket.io for chatting

-This repo only contains `Node.js` (backend) part of the project.
-The frontend (Flutter) of this project an be found in
-<a href="https://github.com/nikkon404/quick-chat-flutter.git">Flutter Frontend</a>
+This repo only contains `Node.js` API which load balanced using nginx with video meet option.

 ## Preview